WorldWideTelescope/worldwide-telescope-lcapi-guide/content/_index.md

 The LCAPI interface can only control the WWT Windows application, which means that it is best suited to creating high-end custom experiences for planetarium or museum environments.
-For less specialized applications, such as visualizating research data in WWT, check out the <a href="https://pywwt.readthedocs.io/">pywwt</a> Python package.
+For less specialized applications, such as visualizing research data in WWT, check out the <a href="https://pywwt.readthedocs.io/">pywwt</a> Python package.
 {% end %}